tasfia8/pandas-tasfia8/doc/source/getting_started/comparison/comparison_with_sql.rst

 the number of ``NOT NULL`` records within each.

 .. ipython:: python
+    import pandas as pd
     tips.groupby("sex").count()

 Alternatively, we could have applied the :meth:`.DataFrameGroupBy.count` method to an individual column:

 .. ipython:: python
+    import pandas as pd
     tips.groupby("sex")["total_bill"].count()

 Multiple functions can also be applied at once.
 For instance, say we'd like to see how tip amount